ARMmbed/mbed-os/docs/design-documents/nfc/nfc_design.md

 nfc_tag_type_t nfc_tag_type();
 ```

-Additionally, the type of NFC tag (1 to 5) being emulated can be recovered.
-Type 4 can be implemented on top of two technologies; therefore, it is separated into type 4a and type 4b.
+Additionally, the user can recover the type of NFC tag (1 to 5) being emulated.
+Type 4 is implemented on either one of two technologies; therefore, this enum both includes type 4a and type 4b to identify the underlying technology.

+*Note: This is initially out of scope for the initial release*

 ```cpp
 bool is_iso7816_supported();
 void add_iso7816_application(ISO7816App* app);
 ```

-If supported by the underlying technology (ISO-DEP), a contactless smartcard can be emulated, and ISO7816-4 applications can be registered using this API.
+If the underlying technology supports it (ISO-DEP), the user can emulate a contactless smartcard and register ISO7816-4 applications using this API.

 **Delegate**